 - 1. Testing will be administered in the way stipulated in the course guide. - 2.
+Established forms of testing may only be changed in cases of force majeure.
+The education director decides whether there is a case of force majeure - 3.
 At the request of the student, the Examination Board may decide that a test is to be administered in a way other than that provided for in the first paragraph.